Lightning win Game 5, deny Avs chance to take Stanley Cup - WHIZ News

 Their resolve has impressed Lightning coach Jon Cooper.
 His team improved to 3-0 this season when facing potential elimination games.

-“The mental fortitude you have to have to play in the environment they just played in, there’s a reason these guys have a couple rings on their fingers,” Cooper said.
+“The mental fortitude you have to have to not buckle in the environment we were just in and play the type of game they did, there’s a reason they’ve got a couple rings on their fingers,” Cooper said.

 The Avalanche are trying to capture their first title since 2001.
 The Avalanche fans were out in full force — both inside the building (an upper-level ticket on game day was going for around $1,500) and outside at a nearby watch party.